 Making dudhi na thepla

-- In a mixing bowl, add 1.5 cups wheat flour.
+- In a mixing bowl, add 1.5 cup wheat flour.

-- Now in a pan, add oil, ajwain, white sesame seeds, ginger paste, and green chili paste.
+- Now in a pan, add oil, ajwain, white sesame seeds, ginger paste, and green chilli paste.
 Sauté for a minute.

 - Then add 1 cup grated dudhi (lauki) and sauté for 2-3 minutes till the water from dudhi evaporates.

-- Switch off the gas and add dudhi masala into flour.
+- Switch off the gas and add dudhi masala into the flour.

 - Then add turmeric powder, red chili powder, coriander powder, dry mango powder, kasuri methi, salt, and some coriander leaves. mix well.